 - 1.1.
 The Code sets out the professional standards expected and the duty upon adults to abide by it.
-All adults have a duty to keep Students safe, promote their welfare and to protect them from radicalisation (the Prevent Duty), abuse (sexual, physical and emotional), neglect and safeguarding concerns.
+All adults have a duty to keep students safe, promote their welfare and to protect them from radicalisation (the Prevent Duty), abuse (sexual, physical and emotional), neglect and safeguarding concerns.
 This duty is, in part, exercised through the development of respectful, caring and professional relationships between adults and students and behaviour by adults that demonstrates integrity, maturity and good judgement.
 Following this Code will help to safeguard adults from being maliciously, falsely or mistakenly suspected or accused of misconduct in relation to students. - 1.2.
-For the purposes of this Code, the term and references to 'adult' means the following: trustees, all teaching and other employees (whether or not paid or unpaid, employed or self-employed and whether or not employed directly by the School, external contractors providing services to students on behalf of the School, teacher trainees and other trainees/apprentices, volunteers and any other individuals who work for or provide services on behalf of or for the School to include but not limited to all those detailed in the single central record.
-For the purposes of this Code 'young person/people', 'students' and 'child/ren' includes all those for whom the School provides education or other services. - 1.3.
-This Code takes account of the most recent versions of the following guidance (statutory and non-statutory): - 'Keeping Children Safe in Education' Department of Education ('DfE') (statutory) - Working Together to Safeguard Children' HM Government (statutory) - 'Guidance for Safer Working Practice for those Working with Children and Young People in Education Settings' (non-statutory)
+For the purposes of this Code, the term and references to 'adult' means the following: trustees, all teaching and other employees (whether or not paid or unpaid, employed or self-employed and whether or not employed directly by the school, external contractors providing services to students on behalf of the school, teacher trainees and other trainees/apprentices, volunteers and any other individuals who work for or provide services on behalf of or for the school to include but not limited to all those detailed in the Single Central Record.
+For the purposes of this Code 'young person/people', 'students' and 'child/ren' includes all those for whom the school provides education or other services. - 1.3.
+This Code takes account of the most recent versions of the following guidance (statutory and non-statutory): - 'Keeping Children Safe in Education' Department of Education ('DfE') (statutory) - 'Working Together to Safeguard Children' HM Government (statutory) - 'Guidance for Safer Working Practice for those Working with Children and Young People in Education Settings' (non-statutory)

 This Code cannot provide an exhaustive list of what is, or is not, appropriate behaviour for adults.
 However, it does highlight behaviour that is illegal, inappropriate or inadvisable in relation to the required professional standards.
 There will be occasions and circumstances in which adults have to make decisions or act in the best interests of the student where no specific guidance has been given.
-Adults are expected to make responsible and informed judgements about their own behaviour in order to secure the best interests and welfare of the Students.
+Adults are expected to make responsible and informed judgements about their own behaviour in order to secure the best interests and welfare of the students.

 - 1.4.
 Any behaviour in breach of this Code by employees may result in action under our disciplinary procedure.
 Such behaviour may constitute gross misconduct and, as such, may result in summary dismissal.
 The Trustees will take a strict approach to serious breaches of this Code. - 1.5.
-Safeguarding and Child Protection

-Adults have a duty to act in accordance with the Safeguarding and Child Protection policy which is available on the school website and report any safeguarding, child protection, welfare or radicalisation concerns about a student to the Designated Safeguarding Lead.

-1.6.
-Whistleblowing

-Adults must raise concerns they have about the safeguarding or child protection practices by following the Whistleblowing Policy, which is available on the school website.
-An adult who raises a matter under the whistleblowing policy or makes a public interest disclosure will have the protection of the relevant legislation.
+Safeguarding and Child Protection Adults have a duty to act in accordance with the Safeguarding Policy which is available on the school website and report any safeguarding, child protection, welfare or radicalisation concerns about a student to the Designated Safeguarding Lead. - 1.6.
+Whistleblowing Adults must raise concerns they have about the safeguarding or child protection practices by following the Whistleblowing Policy, which is available on the school website.
+An adult who raises a matter under the Whistleblowing Policy or makes a public interest disclosure will have the protection of the relevant legislation. - 1.7.
+Allegations of Abuse Against Teachers and Other Employees and Volunteers where it is alleged that an adult has: - behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; - behaved towards a child or children in a way that indicates they would pose a risk of harm to children.